 You have unreasonable expectations

 In a time of crisis, employees are willing to shoulder the burden of extra responsibilities and longer hours.
 But managers who continue to pile on the work can expect unhappy and resentful employees.
 And those assuming their staff will “suffer in silence” when it comes to conflict are in for a rude awakening.
-There must be an open line of communication within the group which allows for concerns to be addressed.
+There must be an open line of communication within the group, which allows for concerns to be addressed.
 If not, employees will only “suck it up” for so long, until the level of expectation is too high and the reward too low.

-“I am not the only one who has issues with the VP Sales, but I am the only one that went to him and his boss to discuss my concerns, in hopes of finding a resolution—I was floored by their response.
+“I am not the only one who has issues with the VP of Sales, but I am the only one that went to him and his boss to discuss my concerns, in hopes of finding a resolution—I was floored by their response.
 Basically, they told me it’s my issue, not theirs—even though half of my sales & marketing team agree with me.
-I’m obviously on my own and that is why I am leaving the company”*
+I’m obviously on my own, and that is why I am leaving the company”*

 Working for you is no fun

 “Work is work- it’s not meant to be fun.”
-This kind of old school philosophy is not going to fly in today’s workplace environment.
+This kind of old-school philosophy is not going to fly in today’s workplace environment.
 On the other hand, if you’re expecting weekly “team-building” visits to the local gastro-pub, you’ve got another thing coming.
 Traditional hours and environments are not appealing to millennials and even Gen Y’ers.
-The office landscape has changed and managers need to get embrace these changes.
-In his article “Six Reasons Your Best Employees Quit You”, Louis Effron states that “[f]or businesses, this means that attracting, engaging and retaining top talent depends on reinventing their work environments, blurring the line between work and play.
+The office landscape has changed, and managers need to get embrace these changes.
+In his article “Six Reasons Your Best Employees Quit You,” Louis Effron states that “[f]or businesses, this means that attracting, engaging and retaining top talent depends on reinventing their work environments, blurring the line between work and play.
 Companies must embrace a culture of increased autonomy and innovation, and engage employees around a powerful mission and purpose.”

 Lack of communication

 As the face of “the office” has changed drastically over the years, concise and consistent communication has risen in importance and become more complicated.
 For the first time in history, 5 generations of workers are sharing office space, and they each have very distinct (and opposing) ways of communication.
-This means, communication practices must be driven by a well-informed, multi-versed management.
-When goals and expectations are not clearly communicated or work is (seems to be) micromanaged, employee morale is slowly chipped away and frustration rises.
+This means, communication practices must be driven by well-informed, multi-versed management.
+When goals and expectations are not clearly communicated or work is (seems to be) micromanaged, employee morale is slowly chipped away, and frustration rises.
 Collaboration and success are impossible in an environment where communication is not fostered in a way everyone understands.
 Eventually, your employees will seek employment some place their voice is heard.

-“Three years ago, our CMO would meet with us monthly to discuss our upcoming campaigns and the long term strategy.
+“Three years ago, our CMO would meet with us monthly to discuss our upcoming campaigns and the long-term strategy.
 However, this communication has really broken down lately, and we rarely hear from her these days.
 I want to be part of a company where communication is important.”*